 I wanted a slightly warmer print so I started with a horizontal value of 4 and a vertical value of 2.
+The target in the color circle moves slightly up in the space between yellow and red.
 I made three additional prints and increased the vertical value by 2 for each print.
 I compared the prints side-by-side and choosed my favorite setting.
 While comparing the prints it’s important to use a neutral light source.
 I'am using a Color Confidence Grafilite viewing unit to evaluate my prints.

 My default settings are now: horizontal 4/vertical 2 for white papers and horizontal 4/vertical 8 for warmer papers.